 Being the first model of M series spin bikes, Keiser M3 is not featured with Bluetooth so you can’t save your workout data on the bike or online.
 However, there are few solutions that allow to save your daily workout stats and ride with other cyclists in the virtual environment/online.

 1st Solution: The Keiser M3 indoor cycle you purchased was within a few months of the release of the M3i, there is an upgrade kit that can be purchased which will add the Bluetooth computer and the more accurate magnet assembly.
-However, there is a very tight window of M3 bikes that can be upgraded, and you might be a lucky and one of them.
+However, there is a very tight window of M3 bikes that can be upgraded, and you might be lucky and one of them.
 So, contact Keiser support in order to find out for sure if your Keiser M3 is compatible with the upgrade kit.
 With Bluetooth, you can ride with other cyclists in a virtual environment on Bkool and possibly soon even with Zwift.

 2nd Solution: Your second option is pretty cheap and easy.
 All you need is a cadence Wahoo sensor.
 It has both Bluetooth and ANT+ wireless compatibility and takes less than 5 minutes to mount it on any indoor or outdoor cycle.
-It costs less than $40 and you can easily join the riders in real time on Zwift, Bkool or pretty much all the other indoor cycling apps.
+It costs less than $40 and you can easily join the riders in real-time on Zwift, Bkool or pretty much all the other indoor cycling apps.
 It also allows you to save your cardio exercise data on one of the Apps.

 3rd Solution: Your third option and best option is the Power pedals.
 It’s a set of pedals that you need to replace with your bike’s pedals.
-They have the built-in Bluetooth and ANT/+ connection capability that transfers your workout information to your devices/phone, tablet etc.
+They have the built-in Bluetooth and ANT/+ connection capability that transfers your workout information to your devices/phone, tablet, etc.

 Keiser M3 indoor cycle assembly

-Keiser M series indoor cycles come half assembled for the major parts.
-However, you still need to assemble some parts such as the frame on the base, the flywheel, the handlebar, the Console, the pedals and the crank arms.
+Keiser M Series indoor cycles come half assembled for the major parts.
+However, you still need to assemble some parts such as the frame on the base, the flywheel, the handlebar, the Console, the pedals, and the crank arms.
 It takes about 2 hours to do it properly.

-Make sure to follow the manual step by step to put it together correctly because if you fail to follow the instructions, the warranty doesn’t cover the future defects.
+Make sure to follow the manual step by step to put it together correctly because if you fail to follow the instructions, the warranty doesn’t cover future defects.
 Tools you will need for assembly of Keiser M3 spin bike